rehierl/node-tree-outliner/3-4-0-design-5.md

 of the sectioning node's parent.
 Consequently, the parent of a type-2 sectioning node represents the parent container of the declared section.

+Note that this definition does not take into account what kind of node that parent container must be.
+The only requirement is that such a parent container must be a parent node.
+Other than that, the parent container can be any node.

 Note that the parent container of a type-2 section is presequent to its sectioning node.
 That is, because the parent container is an ancestor of the sectioning node and, as such, will be entered before the sectioning node is entered.

-Note that multiple type-2 sections can have the same parent container.
+Note that multiple type-2 sections may have the same parent container.
 In addition to that, the parent container of a type-2 section may even be the parent container of a type-1 section (i.e. a type-1 sectioning node).

 Note that the parent container of a type-2 section is guaranteed to exist.
-That is, because an algorithm must always treat its root node as a type-1 sectioning node, even if that node is by definition a type-2 sectioning node.
+That is, because an algorithm must always treat its initial node as a type-1 sectioning node, even if that node is by definition a type-2 sectioning node.
 However, these side effects can be avoided, if an algorithm is only allowed to begin its execution with certain nodes (e.g. type-1 sectioning nodes).